xiota/geany-preview/docs/Guide.md

   * `dokuwiki.css`
   * `markdown.css`

-They should be reloaded on demand.
-Editing or switching documents may help trigger a refresh.
+Style sheets should be reloaded on demand.
+Altering or switching documents may help trigger a refresh.

 W3Schools has a [CSS Tutorial](https://www.w3schools.com/css/) that may be helpful.

+> What if I want to tweak the existing style sheets?

+They are located in the source tree, in the [`data`](https://github.com/xiota/geany-preview/tree/main/data) folder.
+Copy the ones you want to modify to the config folder.

 > Is there a dark theme?